AXE-00/Speedybite-Food-Delivery-Service-Application/README.md

 ## Key Features for user

-- User can search any restaurant dynamically just by entering initial words.
+- Users can search any restaurant dynamically just by entering initial words.
-- User can choose items from menu to place an order .
+- Users can choose items from the menu to place an order.
-- Total cost of the order is displayed and user also gets free delivery after total amount exceeding certain amount.
+The total cost of the order is displayed and the user also gets free delivery after the total amount exceeds a certain amount.
-- User can mark items as their favourite.
+- User can mark items as their favorite.
-- User can access a variety of payment options due to the implementation of the RazorPay API.
+- Users can access a variety of payment options due to the implementation of the RazorPay API.
 - User can check out from their cart and place an order.
 - User can cancel a placed order.
 - User can check their order history and running order.
-- User can view invoice for individual orders.
+- User can view invoices for individual orders.
 - User can upload profile picture and update profile details.

 ---

 ## Key Features for admin

-- Admin can add a restaurant, update and delete restaurant details.
+- Admin can add a restaurant, and update and delete restaurant details.
-- Admin can add, update and delete menu of each restaurant.
+- Admin can add, update, and delete the menu of each restaurant.

 ---

-### This Projects covers the following Angular features:
+### This Project covers the following Angular features:

 - Multiple Modules
 - Components, Template and DataBinding